yegor256/blog/_drafts/top-down.md

 to release alpha version on Saturday and beta version on Sunday.
 He is going to pay me $100 after the first release and the rest after the second release.

-I'll write it in C.
+I'll write in C and he will pay in cash.

 ## Bottom Up, Bad Practice